Machine learning for in-situ composition mapping in a self-driving magnetron sputtering system: Discussion

 Naturally, the generality of these results needs to be established for a larger number of target combinations.
-We have tested two and three-element combinations of Cu, Sn, Zr, Ba and Ti targets, covering a large range of electronegativities and atomic masses.
-The assumption of source additivity tested for Cu-Sn was only found to be invalid when the sources were adjacent to each other.
+We have tested two and three-element combinations of Cu, Sn, Zr, Ba, Ti and Ge targets, covering a large range of electronegativities and atomic masses.
+Some further examples of the linear additivity of multiple sources are shown in the Supplementary information Figure S2 (two sources) and Figure S3 (three sources).
+The assumption of source additivity was only found to be invalid when the sources were adjacent to each other, Ba-Sn in Figure S2.
 This is presumed to be due to an interaction between their plasmas, detectable as a change in the source voltage, which enhances the sputtering rate compared to single-source sputtering.
 However, since co-sputtering from closely-placed sources also leads to a narrower composition distribution on the substrate, this situation is less useful for materials exploration and avoiding it comes at little cost.
 Another likely source of problems will be elements with poor sticking coefficients (high vapour pressures), e.g. Zn.
 Such elements may have differing adhesion at the substrate compared to the QCM during co-sputtering, due to element interactions, or if substrate heating is used.
-Similarly, heavy elements could cause resputtering of co-sputtered elements in some circumstances.
-In such cases, the approach used here would need to be extended to incorporate these additional effects.
+Figure S2 presents additional comparisons between predicted composition and RBS measurements for three Cu-Ba samples.
+The agreement is again remarkable in two cases.
+In the third case - for a high sputter pressure - the match is poorer, while the \textit{n} value for Ba also becomes extreme.
+This indicates a less physically-realistic solution of the flux model, i.e. a highly directional flux, that is possibly connected to poor sticking of Ba at higher pressures.
+High values of \textit{n} may therefore be used as an indicator of irregular behaviour.
+Finally, heavy elements could cause resputtering of co-sputtered elements in some circumstances.
+This would be harder to notice using QCM data alone and would rely on ex-situ measurements of prepared samples.
 Extending the approach to reactive sputtering is another future challenge, as the mass deposition rate detected at the QCMs includes a contribution from the gas-phase element, which cannot be distinguished in-situ without additional methods.

 Even for well-behaved cases, limited RBS validation of composition maps will always be advisable when using new target combinations, although it is only necessary to perform on a small subset of samples at the start of an SDL campaign, and thereafter for occasional spot-checks.
 When producing many samples, it will also be necessary to occasionally retrain GPs for the sputtering targets due to the steady erosion of the target surface, which will change the flux distribution.
 The need for this can be determined by monitoring target voltages and cross-checking the predictions of the stored GPs with incoming new data, again performed automatically in the SDL in a short time.